 Adding Tension with An Inverted Pedal Point

-When you add the inverted pedal point to your chord progression it is important to listen and check on which chords it will sound dissonant and on what chords it will sound consonant.
+When you add the inverted pedal point to your chord progression it is important to listen and check on which chords it will sound dissonant or consonant.
 This way you can have the result that you want.
 In general, if the pedal note is part of the underlying chord, then it will sound consonant.
 If it is a tritone, 4th, major or minor second, and sometimes a seventh it will sound dissonant.
-And keep in mind that if it is a major 6th on a minor chord or minor 6 on a major chord it will also sound dissonant.
+Also, if it is a major 6th on a minor chord or a minor 6 on a major chord it will sound dissonant too.

 Inverted Pedal Note That Blends

-Sometimes you do want the extra colour in your harmonies, but you don’t want any extra tension or dissonance.
-If this the case, then you need to make sure that your inverted pedal note is part of many of your underlying chords.
-In our example below the pedal point is part of the first two chords and it creates a soft consonance and soft dissonance on the last two chords.
+Sometimes you want extra colour in your harmonies, but you don’t want any extra tension or dissonance.
+If this is the case, then you need to make sure that your inverted pedal note is part of your underlying chords.
+Maybe not all, but at least most of them.
+In our example below, the pedal point is part of the first two chords and it creates a soft consonance and dissonance on the last two chords.

 Conclusion

 Pedal notes can be amazing.
 Especially when you want to create some lush harmonies without too much effort.
-Just keep in mind that the pedal point does not always have to be in the bass.
-It can have just as beautiful an effect when it is in the middle or in the top part of your chords.
+Keep in mind that the pedal point doesn’t always have to be in the bass.
+It can be just as beautiful when it is in the middle or the top part of your chords!